barryvdh/laravel-debugbar/readme.md

 You can also disable/enable the loggers you want.
 You can also use the IoC container to add extra loggers. (`$app['debugbar']->addCollector(new MyDataCollector)`)

-If you want to use the facade to log messages, add this to your facades in app.php:

-     'Debugbar' => 'Barryvdh\Debugbar\Facade',

-You can now add messages using the Facade, using the PSR-3 levels (debug, info, notice, warning, error, critical, alert, emergency):
+You can now add messages using the Facade (when added), using the PSR-3 levels (debug, info, notice, warning, error, critical, alert, emergency):

     Debugbar::info($object);
     Debugbar::error("Error!");